 The Jacobson Center, located in Seelye 307, offers a variety of services to help students develop skills in writing and effective learning.
 Jacobson Center staff make every effort to address the needs of students with learning disabilities.
 Writing counseling and peer subject tutoring are provided to all Smith students through the Jacobson Center.

-Professional Writing Counselors
+Professional Writing Instructors

 In the tutorial program, students seeking help with a particular subject taught at Smith are matched with student tutors who have done well in that subject and have been recommended by faculty members.
 All of these services are free and are used by substantial numbers of Smith undergraduates, ranging from first-year students taking their first college courses to seniors writing honors essays.